LLNL/axom/src/index.rst

 `Axom GitHub Project <https://github.com/LLNL/axom>`_.

 .. note:: While Axom is developed in C++, its components have native
-          interfaces in C and Fortran.
+          interfaces in C and Fortran for straightforward usage in applications developed in those languages.
 Python interfaces are in development.

 Our current collection of components is listed here.
 The number of components and their capabilities will expand over time as new needs